Sends an action bar message to the given player(s).

 # set:

-Set the player's display name to "
+Set the player's display name to "%name of player%"

 set the block above the victim to lava